jrom876/swd_radio-/README.md

 BACKGROUND:

-I originally wrote much of this RF modeling software several years ago to help me with the development of a ground penetrating radar system.
+I originally wrote lots of RF modeling software several years ago to help me with the development of a ground penetrating radar system.
+This project is a new effort to integrate these models into a coherent test framework.